Brice Samba

-Brice Lauriche Samba (born 25 April 1994) is a professional footballer who plays as a goalkeeper for Ligue 1 club Lens.
-Born in the Republic of the Congo, he represents France at international level.
+Brice Lauriche Samba (born 25 April 1994) is a professional footballer who plays as a goalkeeper for Ligue 1 club Rennes.
+Born in the Republic of Congo, he plays for the France national team.

 Club career

 Le Havre

-Samba joined Le Havre in 2006, working his way through their youth team's before appearing in the first-team in 2011.
+Samba joined Le Havre in 2006, working his way through their youth teams before appearing in the first-team in 2011.

 Marseille

-On 4 January 2013, Samba joined Marseille from Le Havre, signing a four-and-a-half year contract.
+On 4 January 2013, Samba joined Marseille from Le Havre, signing a four-and-a-half-year contract.
 He made his professional debut for Marseille on 5 January 2014 in a Coupe de France game against Reims keeping a clean sheet in a 2–0 home win.
 On 9 July 2015, Samba joined Nancy on a season-long loan.

 Caen

 Samba joined Caen on a four-year deal from Marseille on 30 June 2017.

 Nottingham Forest

 On 7 August 2019, Samba joined EFL Championship side Nottingham Forest on a four-year deal for an undisclosed fee.
 He was initially brought in as a backup for on loan goalkeeper Arijanet Muric, but earned his place as Forest's number one after Muric made a number of costly mistakes.

 Samba made his debut for Forest on 13 August 2019 in a 1–0 EFL Cup victory over Fleetwood Town.
 His league debut came on 24 August 2019 in a 2–1 win against Fulham.
 His impressive performances led him being named the Championship Fans' Player of the Month for November 2019.
 On 8 September 2020, Samba was included in the PFA Championship Team of the Year for the 2019–20 season.

 In the 2022 Championship play-off semi-final, Samba saved three penalties to send Forest through to the final against Huddersfield Town.
-He subsequently started in the 2022 EFL Championship play-off final before being substituted for Ethan Horvath in the 89th minute with a groin injury as Forest held on to a 1–0 lead to confirm their return to the Premier League for first time in 23 years.
+He subsequently started in the 2022 EFL Championship play-off final before being substituted for Ethan Horvath in the 90th minute with a groin injury as Forest held on to a 1–0 lead to confirm their return to the Premier League for first time in 23 years.